-It’s officially scary season, and if you’re looking for serious fright factors, these haunted houses and haunted hayrides in NJ won’t disappoint.
-From farms that turn to terror at night to the haunted remains of an actual asylum, these haunted NJ attractions are the spookiest and scariest around.
-And though they’re frightening to see, these haunted attractions are being safe by implementing social distancing and capacity reductions, as well as mask requirements for those creepy creatures and humans.
-Warning: Haunted hayrides and houses are nightmarishly scary, and have mature themes, so best to leave kids at home when you visit).
+It’s officially scary season, and if you’re looking for a serious fright factor, these haunted houses and haunted hayrides in NJ won’t disappoint.
+From farms that turn to terror at night to the eerie remains of an actual asylum, the creepy and downright scary exist in all corners of the state.
+Ready to feel the chills and thrills of a spine-tingling encounter?
+Scroll down for the most terrifying experiences this season.
+(Warning: Haunted houses in NJ and houses are nightmarishly scary and have mature themes, so best to leave younger kids at home when you visit).
 For tamer things to do, check out these less scary places to celebrate Halloween in NJ. (feature photo credit: @hauntedhangover)

-Here are 8 haunted attractions and haunted hayrides in NJ to visit this October
+Here are 21 haunted houses and hayrides in NJ to visit this October

 Field of Terror

-Field Of Terror’s fear comes from the legend of a farmer who wanted to create human life, so he crossed his vegetation with the genetics of the townspeople.
-This creepy haunted farm in NJ has four attractions that let you pick and choose how many you’d like to do.
-Be on the lookout for zombies and the sketchy characters in the Killer Kornfield, the Haunted Hayride to Terror Town, Timmery Manor, and the Creepy Carnival Paintball Ride.
+Field of Terror was born from the legend of a farmer who wanted to create human life, so he crossed his vegetation with the genetics of the townspeople.
+This creepy haunted farm in NJ has five attractions, and you can pick and choose how many you’d like to do.
+Be on the lookout for zombies and the sketchy characters in the Killer Kornfield, the Karnival, the Haunted Hayride to Terror Town, Timmery Manor, and the Creepy Carnival Paintball Ride.

 Night of Terror at Creamy Acre Farms

-Creamy Acre Farms pulls out all the stops for a truly terrifying experience like Harvest, Dark Dreams, The Ride of Terror, and Haunted Paintball Hayride.
-From designing this haunted house in NJ with every phobia under the sun (dolls, rats, dentist drills, attack dogs, and more) and one of the scariest haunted hayrides in NJ filled with zombies, killer clowns, and chainsaw-wielding men, each scare will leave you on the edge of your seat.
+Creamy Acre Farms pulls out all the stops for a truly terrifying experience with attractions like Dark Dreams, The Ride of Terror, and Haunted Paintball Hayride.
+With a haunted house that preys on your every phobia (rats, dentist drills, attack dogs, and more) and one of the scariest haunted hayrides in NJ filled with zombies, killer clowns, and chainsaw-wielding monsters—you’ll be on the edge of your seat the entire time.

-Though this haunted attraction has a cute Halloween feel at day (and perfect for littles), it’s terrifying as the sun goes down.
-The park features four “scare zones,” including Lady of the Lake Cemetery, Clown Town, and the brand new Venom Gulch.
+Though this haunted attraction has a cute Halloween feel at day (and is perfect for littles), it’s terrifying as the sun goes down.
+The park features five “scare zones,” including Lady of the Lake Cemetery, Clown Town, and the brand new Venom Gulch.
 There is also heart-pounding live entertainment and haunted mazes with their own unique stories and special effects.
-If the fast-paced rides aren’t enough to thrill you and your family, having ghoulish creatures, mutants, and clowns pop out at you certainly will give you the creeps.
+If the fast-paced rides aren’t enough to thrill you, having ghoulish creatures, mutants, and clowns pop out at you certainly will give you the creeps.

 Scare Farm is said to have been cursed since the early 1800s, as legends are told of young men and farmers unknowingly committing dreadful crimes during the Harvest Moon.
 Creepy Hollow takes you through a haunted trail where you don’t know what’s human or haunted.
 The Slay Ride (one of the creepiest haunted hayrides in NJ) introduces you to the three Slay Brothers who cultivated the land and killed anyone associated with it.
-Paranoia is one of the haunted trails in NJ that takes you through a walk in a cornfield, allegedly planted on sacred burial grounds—watch your back!
+Paranoia Trails takes you through a haunted walk in a cornfield, allegedly planted on sacred burial grounds—watch your back!

 Haunted History Tour

-If you’re looking for something more kid-friendly, this tour reveals all the unsightly secrets of Bordentown.
+If you’re looking for something less theatrical, this Haunted History Tour reveals the unsightly secrets of Bordentown.
 As guides lead you down unexplored paths under the light of the moon, you’ll hear spine-chilling stories about ghost encounters.
 No worries about hidden creatures or gore here—the spookiest part is knowing you’re standing right where a paranormal meeting once occurred.

 Bloodshed Farms Drive-Thru

 You don’t get out of the car for this scary scene, but that doesn’t mean it’s not terrifying.
-As you drive by, you’ll see horrific displays, special effects, and characters from your window.
-For a horrifying experience, upgrade to the “Blood Bath”—it drenches your car in blood, goo, and other scary objects and lets the actors get up close with you if you dare.
+As you drive by, you’ll see horrific displays, special effects, and creepy characters from your window.
+For an even more horrifying experience, upgrade to the “Psycho-Pass”—it drenches your car in blood, goo, and other scary objects and lets the actors get up close with you if you dare.

 13th Hour Haunted House